xarantolus/backtap/README.md

 The problem with this was that this method is *noticeably* slow.
 As in I clicked the sensor, waited for some time and only then the action happend.
 It took about 500-1000ms, which was just too slow to be usable.

 #### Speeding up
-In my search for a faster solution I took a look at what the input command actually does: it is a bash script starting a whole new Java program that writes a quite small signal to the display.
+In my search for a faster solution I took a look at what the input command actually does: it is a shell script starting a whole Java program that writes a quite small signal to the display.
 You can cut out two middlemen if done right.

 So I took a look on *what* was written.
 If that program can write the required signal, so could a faster one.
 That's how this project was born.

-I basically used the android command-line tool `getevent` to see what was written and noticed that I would have to write certain bits to certain files to make it work.
+I basically used the Android command-line tool `getevent` to see what was written and noticed that I would have to write certain bits to certain files to make it work.

 To be more specific, one has to write an [`input_event`](https://android.googlesource.com/platform/system/core/+/froyo-release/toolbox/sendevent.c#13) which looks like this
 ```c